doanduyhai/Achilles/documentation/externalWideMap.markdown

  When the entity **User** is removed, the whole row with row key = 10L will be removed from *timeline\_column\_family*.

- The advantage of external wide rows is to separate entity data from wide row data.
+ The advantage of external wide map is to separate entity data from wide map data.

- An useful pattern is to have an entity with a few properties (name, age ...) and a lot of external wide row to manage data related to this user:
+ An useful pattern is to have an entity with a few properties (name, age ...) and a lot of external wide maps to manage data related to the user:

  	@Table(name="users_column_family")
 	public class User implements Serializable
 	{
 		private static final long serialVersionUID = 1L;

 		@Id